-Dr. Jill McGrady is a senior leader at Great Ecology and provides technical expertise and oversight for habitat restoration projects across the United States.
-She has over 15 years of experience in ecological restoration, where she specializes in Natural Resource Damage Assessment and Restoration (NRDAR), strategic natural resource evaluations, wetland and stream mitigation, environmental permitting, and natural capital assessments.
+Dr. Jill McGrady is Chief Technical Officer at Great Ecology and provides technical expertise and oversight for habitat restoration and mitigation projects across the United States.
+She has over 15 years of consulting experience in ecological restoration, where she specializes in Natural Resource Damage Assessment and Restoration (NRDAR), natural resource evaluations, and natural capital investment strategies.

-    Dr. McGrady manages all technical staff and oversees a number of the firm’s restoration and mitigation projects, where she applies predictive modeling to determine natural resource service losses, evaluate restoration alternatives, identify mitigation requirements, and set monitoring objectives following environmental impacts from mining, refinery, oil spill, and other contamination events.
-Dr. McGrady has managed several projects with an expert witness component and is familiar with the administrative and confidential aspects of litigation support.
+Dr. McGrady also oversees a number of the firm’s restoration and mitigation projects, which focus on assessment of natural resource service losses, evaluation of mitigation alternatives, planning to fulfill mitigation requirements, and environmental studies following impacts from mining, refinery, oil spill, and other contamination events.
+Dr. McGrady has managed several projects with an expert witness component and leads the administrative and confidential aspects of the firm’s litigation support projects.

 Dr. McGrady's Publications

 - Petchey, O. L., J. McGrady-Steed, and P. J. Morin.
 2005.
 Measuring the functional diversity of food webs.
 In: de Ruiter, P. C., V. Walters, and J. C. Moore (eds.), Dynamic Food Webs- Multispecies Assemblages, Ecosystem Development, and Environmental Change.
 Elsevier-Academic Press, pp. 334-347.

 - Morin, P. J. and J. McGrady-Steed.
 2004.
 Biodiversity and ecosystem functioning in aquatic microbial systems: a new analysis of temporal variation and diversity - predictability relations.
 Oikos 104: 458-466.